ramonrovirosa/Strophe_Wrapper_Library/README.md

 Strophe Wrapper Library
 =======================

-[Strophe](http://strophe.im/strophejs/) JavaScript Wrapper Library for Connecting, Messaging, &amp; Presence notifications from Contacts.
+[Strophe](http://strophe.im/strophejs/) JavaScript Wrapper Library for XMPP Web Connections, Messaging, &amp; Presence Notifications from Contacts.
 [Require.js](http://requirejs.org/) was used for the dependencies [Strophe.js, JQuery].

 ##How to Use the Library##